gonghao1/MTMSSA-for-UAV-Coverage/README.md

 You can also adjust the parameters in the codes to get the minimum UAV energy consumption and minimum task fulfillment time in any case of multi-UAV 3-D terrestrial region visual coverage.

-If our paper is accepted, we will open source all the code.
+If our paper is accepted, we will open source all the codes.